AaltoSciComp/python-for-scicomp/dependencies.rst

    - How can I get the same results as the past me?
    - How can my collaborators easily install my codes with all the necessary dependencies?
    - How can make it easy for my colleagues to reproduce my results?
-   - How can I work on two (or more projects) with different and conflicting dependencies?
+   - How can I work on two (or more) projects with different and conflicting dependencies?

 .. objectives::

    - Learn how to record dependencies
    - Be able to communicate the dependencies as part of a report/thesis/publication
    - Learn how to use isolated environments for different projects
-   - Simplify the use and reuse of my codes
+   - Simplify the use and reuse of scripts and projects

 How do you track dependencies of your project?